rechenplan/fruityos/seed/README.md

 2. decompress pulp in memory.
 4. decompress initrd in memory
 5. switch to long mode
-6. jump to pulp with pointer to decompressed initrd in some register
+6. jump to pulp with pointer to decompressed initrd